MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ![Orchestration.](media/SampleOrch.png)

-When the order lines are **backordered**, below is a smaple sceen highlighting the key updates that happen to a sales order lines.
+When the order lines are **backordered**, below is a smaple screen highlighting the key updates that happen to a sales order lines.

 ![Backorder.](media/BackorderHold.png)